Skip to main content

 In case of proposals submitted on behalf of a consortium of partners, should the National Agency or the Executive Agency have doubts on the financial capacity of the consortium, it should carry out a risk-assessment based on which the same documents as indicated above may be requested from all the participating organisations in the consortium.
 This is applicable regardless the granted amount.

-If, following the analysis of these documents, the National or Executive Agency conclude that the required financial capacity is weak, then they may:
+If, following the analysis of these documents, the National or Executive Agency conclude that the required financial capacity is weak, they may:

 • request further information